jdanil/skunkworks/docs/contributing.md

 ## Guiding Principles

-> Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live. - <cite>John Woods</cite>
+> Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
+>
+> -- John Woods

 ### YAGNI